Uppsala Cathedral: History

-At the end of the Viking Era, the pagan temple at Gamla Uppsala (Old Uppsala), about 5 km to the north of today's Uppsala, was replaced by a Christian church.
+At the end of the Viking Age, the pagan temple at Gamla Uppsala (Old Uppsala), about 5 km to the north of today's Uppsala, was replaced by a Christian church.
 Although the exact date of its construction is not known, in 1123 Siward was ordained Bishop of Uppsala by the Archbishop of Bremen-Hamburg.
 It is however uncertain if Siward ever assumed office, as he had been expelled and was in Germany in the early 1130s.
 The catalogue of bishops mentions Severeinus as the first bishop, and he may have been the replacement for Siward.
 Henrik, 'Finland's Apostle', was the fourth bishop.
 In 1164, Sweden became an archbishopric under the control of Lund.
 The first archbishop was the Cistercian monk Stefan of Alvastra.

 After the cathedral in Gamla Uppsala was damaged by fire in 1204, the Chapter sought permission from the Holy See to move the building to a larger site.
 Pope Alexander IV granted this request in 1258 on condition that the name of Uppsala be maintained.
 At a meeting in Söderköping in September 1270, Archbishop Fulco Angelus and the cathedral chapter decided the site should be in Östra Aros.
 Formal authorization of the move was issued in 1271 by Bishop Carolus of Västerås whom the Pope had appointed to oversee the case.

 About 1272, work began on building a new cathedral in Östra Aros near the Fyris River to the south.
 It was constructed on the site of the earlier stone church dedicated to the Holy Trinity, located almost exactly where the cathedral's chancel now stands.
 It was here that Sweden's patron saint Eric Jedvardsson had attended mass before he was murdered in 1160.
 The name of Uppsala was kept, and the surrounding town Östra Aros soon changed its name accordingly.
 The relics of Saint Eric, the treasure of Uppsala, were moved from Gamla Uppsala to the new site in 1273, along with the formal move of the archbishopric.
 The church was designed by French architects although the name of the author of the detailed initial plans who supervised work until 1281 has not been recorded.
 In 1287, a promissory note drawn up by the provost of Paris covers the expenses to be incurred by master builder Étienne de Bonneuil and his assistants in travelling to Sweden to work on the construction of a cathedral at Uppsala. Étienne is credited with work at the east and south chapels of the chancel, the transepts and probably the south portal, although in most of his work he appears to have meticulously followed the plans of his predecessor.
 Progress was slow as a result of the cold climate, the plague and many financial difficulties.
 It was not until the end of the 14th century that work on the initial plans was completed, thanks in particular to the contribution of the master builder Nikolaus från Västerås who began construction of the nave.